-Hi, thanks for taking my questions.
-I was curious, Ward, when you look at -- I think you listed eight reasons for the deal in your press release.
-And when you think about those reasons, I was wondering if you could kind of rank from the most important to the least important -- or, maybe just the top, you know, two most important reasons for the transactions.
-Because when I think about it, it doesn't seem to me that just alone being the largest aggregate producer really gives you any real benefits being, you know, close second or close third.

-And when I think about the synergy opportunities, those to me don't seem huge when I think about the combined company being able to generate, you know, in excess of probably a billion dollars in EBITDA by the targeted time frame.
+: Hi.
+Thank you for taking my questions.
+I was curious, Ward, when you look at - I think you listed eight reasons for the deal in your press release, and when you think about those reasons, I was wondering if you could kind of rank from the most important to the least important, or maybe just the top two most important reasons for the transactions.
+Because when I think about it, it doesn't seem to me that, just alone, being the largest aggregate producer really gives you any real benefits being a close second or close third.
+And when I think about these synergy opportunities, those to me don't seem huge when I think about the combined company being able to generate in excess of probably \$1 billion in EBITDA by the targeted timeframe.

-You know what, Garik, I guess my...
+: You know what, Garik, I guess my...